Rip and Inject your sound effects CDs with Broadcast Wave metadata.

 The files seems to be getting Injected out of order in macOS.
 How to fix it?

 The files have to be on an HFS+ partition for some reason.
-If they are on APFS or exFAT the results could be strange.
+If they are on APFS or exFAT the results will be strange.

 What is the the difference between the PC and the Mac Versions?